Synthetixio/synthetix/docs/contracts/ProxyERC20.md

 This contract defines all ERC20 functions, including `name()`, `symbol()`, and `decimals()`.
 These functions simply call down to the underlying token contract.

-!!! caution
-    Although the `transfer()`, `approve()`, and `transferFrom()` functions properly set up the message sender, they do not forward ether to the target contract.
-Hence these funds could get stuck in the proxy, and the underlying functionality will not work properly if it expects ether.
-Such funds can be recovered by operating in `DELEGATECALL` mode and transferring the ether out with an appropriate underlying contract.

-    It is conceivable that a future version of this proxy could potentially allow the underlying contract to transfer funds held in the proxy, which would eliminate this issue.

 <section-sep />